Delivering public engagement

 Spanning the UK

-For example, we regularly have a stand at the Big Bang Fair in Birmingham which, with over 20,000 children visiting, is the “UK’s largest celebration of STEM for schools”.
-We also regularly have a booth at New Scientist Live in London, the “world’s greatest festival of ideas and discovery”, and at the Edinburgh Science Festival, a celebration of the wonders of science, technology, engineering and mathematics.
+For example, we regularly have a stand at the Big Bang Fair in Birmingham which, with over 20,000 children visiting, is the UK’s largest celebration of STEM for schools.
+We also visit New Scientist Live in London, and the Edinburgh Science Festival, a celebration of the wonders of science, technology, engineering and mathematics.

 Work experience

 We offer work placements for school children, providing opportunities for them to experience the world of work and explore careers in computational science.
 These placements are actively focused on young people who are traditionally under-represented in higher education.
+We are also involved in the STEM Learning Research Placements and Experiences Programme, offering placements of two to three weeks where students work on individual research projects.

 Highlighting the research enabled by supercomputers